HSF/hsf.github.io/_activities/quantumcomputing.md

 title: "Quantum Computing"
 author: "Riccardo Maria Bianchi"
 layout: plain
+redirect_from:
+  - /workinggroups/quantumcomputing.html
 ---

-The Quantum Computing Working Group fosters collaboration among the HEP experiments and institutes to exploit the possibilities offered by quantum computing.
+The Quantum Computing Activity Area fosters collaboration among the HEP experiments and institutes to exploit the possibilities offered by quantum computing.

 Quantum computing is a very active research field and prototype computers, simulators, and toolkits are now available.
 The participants in the working group share experiences, ideas, know-how, demonstrators, code snippets, and documents with the aim of fostering common research and development in this field, for the benefit of the HEP community.